lianchye/mapcell/README.md

 We are working on the release of a series of models featuring major tissue types pending the feedback and demand we received from the community.

-Docker images to ease the deployment of annotation are being built.
+Docker images to abstract away the need for notebooks are being built.